 - WriterZen – An alternative to Semrush and Keyword Cupid.
 It equips many tools such as Keyword Explorer, Topic Discovery, and Plagiarism Checker.
 Read this review about WriterZen to learn more.

 - Grammarly – Do not make grammatical mistakes on blog posts.
 Grammarly helps you fix any grammar error with its AI writing assistant.
 Learn more about Grammarly.

 - Convertful – Display attractive notification bars, high-converting popups, banners, and gamification widgets.
 Learn more about Convertful.

 - ConvertBox – A competitor to Convertful.
 It is equally as powerful as Convertful.
 But, with its lifetime deal, you can buy ConvertBox for a one-off fee.
 Learn more about ConvertBox.

 - GetResponse – Build your email list.
 Send emails about new blog posts, special content, and promotional offers.
 GetResponse offers a free 30-day trial.
 Learn more about GetResponse.

 - Integrately – Connect all your apps and automate tasks.
 With Integrately cheap pricing, it is an affordable task automation tool for many.
 Learn more about Integrately.

 - A graphic designing tool – Good graphics will improve your blog as a whole.
 My recommended tools are Stencil, Pixteller, Canva, Vista Create, PromoRepublic, and RelayThat.

-- An URL shortener – Blogger does not provide any tool nor plugin to shorten links.
-Use one of these link tracker tools.
+- An URL shortener – Blogger does not provide any tool or plugin to shorten links.
+Use one of these best link tracker tools.
 I personally use Replug (visit website) for all my projects.

 - A social media marketing tool – There are many social media management tools.
 Some of them are Buffer, Hootsuite, and AgoraPulse.
-But, I use and recommend ContentStudio for any marketer.
+But, I use and recommend ContentStudio to any marketer.
 It is an all-in-one SMM and content marketing toolkit.
 Learn more about ContentStudio.